overhide/overhide-ethereum/README.md

 All endpoints in this service are protected with basic authentication.
 The list of authenticated used is kept in the datastore at KEYV_URI under the KEYV_AUTH_NAMESPACE namespace.

-To add/remove users use the npm script: `npm run set-auth`.
+To add/remove interactively use the npm script: `npm run set-auth`.

+To add a user using a CLI one-liner: `npm run set-auth set USERNAME PASSWORD`

+To remove a user using a CLI one-liner: `npm run set-auth unset USERNAME`

 # Health Check -- Endpoint